oscar-99/ml-tweezers/README.md

 ### Performance
-The network was trained on a GPU which significantly sped up the training
+The network was trained on a GPU which significantly sped up the process a

 ![1000 Epoch Training Diagnostics](/Figures/Diagnostics-1000epoch.png)